Goodbye, Kankee

 Goodbye, Kankee is a 1984 role-playing game adventure for Star Ace published by Pacesetter.

-Contents
+Plot summary

+Goodbye, Kankee is an adventure which begins with the player characters searching for work to pay off their debts.

+Publication history

-Goodbye, Kankee is the first in a series of modules for Star Ace, and begin with the player characters on a job-hunt.
+Goodbye, Kankee is the first Star Ace adventure module in the series.

 Reception

 Steve Crow reviewed Goodbye, Kankee in Space Gamer No. 75.
 Crow commented that "I would definitely recommend Goodbye, Kankee to anyone looking for a good time or anyone wanting to get an idea of how sf games (not necessarily Star Ace) should be handled.
 The uniqueness of the Star Ace background/history and aliens might make this a bit difficult for adaption to other games, but the premise of this adventure can be used almost anywhere."